GPII/universal/documentation/PreferencesServer.md

 #### POST /add-preferences/[?view=:view]

 This is used to post new preferences to the Preferences Server using the [GPII OAuth2 Client Credentials Grant](https://wiki.gpii.net/w/GPII_OAuth_2_Guide#Client_Credentials_Grant).
+The use of this end point requires the collaboration of the Flow Manager and the Preferences Server.
+The Flow Manager is responsible of generating and returning the access token, while the Preference Server verifies the access token and add new preferences.
+See [Cloud Based Server Configuratoin](../gpii/configs/cloudBased.development.all.local.json) for how to config the Flow Manager and the Preferences Server.

 Before using this request, users needs to `POST` to `/access-token` end point to request an access token.
 The access token is then be provided in an "Authorization" header when sending a `POST` request to `/add-preferences`.